Amorgos: Early Cycladic period

 Almost a dozen separate inhabited centres are known in this period.
 Amorgos is the origin of many famous Cycladic figurines.
 ‘Dokathismata style’ figurines were originally found here.
 Cycladic sculptures had been discovered from the cemeteries at Aghia Paraskevi, Aghios Pavlos, Dokathismata, Kapros, Kapsala, Nikouria and Stavros.

 'Kapsala Cycladic figurines', dating around 2700 B.C., are named after a find place in Amorgos.
 This is the earliest of the 'canonical types' – a reclining female with folded arms.
 They tend to have slender and elongated proportions.
 At this time, anatomical features such as arms are modeled three-dimensionally.
 With the later types, sculptors tended to render this feature with incised lines.

 'Dokathismata Cycladic figurines' date from a somewhat later period of 2400–2100 BC.
 Compared to the statuettes of the Spedos type—the most common and renowned type of figurines featuring finely modeled and somewhat rounded shapes—the statuettes of the Dokathismata type tend to have a more slender and sometimes angular silhouette.

 Classical period

-Part of the island is named Aspis, where the ancient temple of the goddess Aphrodite stood.

 In approximately 630 BC, the poet Semonides led the foundation of a Samian colony on Amorgos.
 The Periplus of Pseudo-Scylax mentions it as Tripolis.
 It was a member of the Delian League.
 It participated in the Second Athenian League.

+The names of the three cities given by Stephanus Byzantinus are Arkesini, Minoa, Aigiali or Melania which, according to inscriptions, are the most correct.
+The three towns are on the island's west coast because that is where bays and natural ports that could provide the proper positioning for seaside towns and forts exist.
+Aigiali was on the north East Side of the island close to the present day locations of Tholaria and Stroumvos.
+Minoa was situated at the center of the northern side near the present day village of Katapola and Arkesini on the present-day location Kastri.

 In 322 BC, Athens and Macedonia fought the naval Battle of Amorgos.

 Heraclides Lembus wrote that the island produced much wine, as well as olive oil and fruits.

 With the passing of time, the island's name changed to Amolgon and Amourgon.

-Byzantine, Ottoman and Modern
+Byzantine, Venetian, Ottoman and Modern

 In the 5th century, Bishop Theodore, who attended a synod in Constantinople, signed as Bishop of the Parians, Sifnians, and Amoulgians.
+After the Fourth Crusade it became a dependency of the duchy of Naxos but was later disputed by other Venetians.
+In 1312, the Hospitaller fleet defeated a fleet of Menteshe at the island.

-It was known as Yamurgi during Ottoman rule between 1566 and 1829.
+It was known as Yamurgi during Ottoman rule between 1537 and 1829.
+It became part of Greece upon independence in 1830.